Teycir/Chuckle/README.md

 **Problem: Meme takes too long**
 - Solution: Check your internet connection.
 Memes usually take 2-3 seconds.

+**Problem: "You must select between 6 and 30 words"**
+- Solution: Make sure you highlight at least 6 words but no more than 30 words.
+This ensures the AI has enough context without being too long.

 **Problem: "Could not generate meme"**
 - Solution: Try highlighting different text.
 Some phrases work better than others.